 The Kershaw Sea Hunter is a slim, lightweight dive knife.
 The blade is 420J2 stainless steel for corrosion resistance, while the open-tang construction cuts down on unnecessary weight.
 Partial serration on the top of the blade makes it easy to cut through net or line—or use the built-in cord-cutter notch.
-The Sea Hunter’s injection-molded handles have neon accents so they're easy to see in a marine environment.
+The Sea Hunter’s handles have neon accents so they're easy to see in a marine environment.

 The Sea Hunter comes with the Kershaw Diver's Sheath with a press-n-pull mechanism that locks the blade in the sheath and secures it regardless of your position in the water.
 Depth-compensating leg straps have adjustable quick-release buckles, too.

 (Fishing & watersports)

 Serrations assist in cutting through particularly tough or fibrous material, such as rope or cord.
 The Kershaw 2-step serration is a more aggressive style of serration.